virakaiser/vira-wallet/README.md

 You are allowed to use this plugin freely.
 However, you may NOT:
 - Sell this plugin separately or as part of a plugin bundle.
-- Modify, alter, or create derivative works based on this plugin.

 All rights reserved.